phpDocumentor/phpDocumentor/docs/guides/docblocks.rst

 .. important::

    Some annotation libraries support Annotations both with and without a namespace.
-When given the opportunity use a namespace to prevent conflicts with existing tags in the :term:`PHPDoc Standard`.
+When given the opportunity use a namespace to prevent conflicts with existing tags in the PHPDoc Standard.

    When you are using the regular tag syntax it is recommended to prefix the tag with a name representing your application or organisation's name and a hyphen.
 For example::